astro-wizard/Instacart-ShoppingCart-Analysis/README.md

 - The mean orders for customers in cohort 5 are low compared to other clusters which tells us that either they are not frequent users of Instacart or they are new users and do not have many orders yet.

-## Market Basket Analysis
+## Shopping Cart Analysis

-A modeling technique called market basket analysis is based on the idea that you are either more or less likely to buy one group of goods after purchasing another.
-Market basket analysis may give the store details about a customer's purchasing habits.
+A modeling technique called shopping cart analysis is based on the idea that you are either more or less likely to buy one group of goods after purchasing another.
+Shopping cart analysis may give the store details about a customer's purchasing habits.
 In addition to impacting sales promotions, loyalty programs, store layout, and discount schemes, this information can also be used for cross-selling and up-selling.

-Market basket analysis examines the items that customers frequently purchase together and analyzes the data to determine which products should be promoted or marketed cross-sell.
+Shopping cart analysis examines the items that customers frequently purchase together and analyzes the data to determine which products should be promoted or marketed cross-sell.
 The phrase refers to the amount of groceries that supermarket patrons load into their trolleys when out shopping.

 When attempting to identify a relationship between various items in a collection or identify recurring patterns in a transaction database, relational database, or other information repository, association rule mining is used.

-The method used by major retailers like Amazon, Flipkart, and others to analyze customer purchasing patterns by identifying associations between the various items that customers place in their "shopping baskets" is known as market basket analysis, and it is the most popular method for discovering these patterns.
+The method used by major retailers like Amazon, Flipkart, and others to analyze customer purchasing patterns by identifying associations between the various items that customers place in their "shopping baskets" is known as shopping cart analysis, and it is the most popular method for discovering these patterns.
 The identification of these relationships can assist merchants in creating marketing plans by providing information on the products that customers typically buy in tandem.
 The tactics could consist of:

 - Changing the store layout according to trends
 - Customers behavior analysis